 Friends and family, neighbors

 If you don’t think you can handle collecting strangers’ empty cans, you can seek the help of friends, family, and neighbors.
 Be honest about what you are trying to do.
 Tell them you want to learn how to make money recycling aluminum cans in your neighborhood.
-To incentive them, them a portion of the profits.
+To incentivize them, give them a portion of the profits.

 Local businesses will have more trash than residential ones.
 You may find a lot of empty aluminum cans in the commercial garbage cans.